Rineloricaria langei

-Rineloricaria langei is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Iraí River, which is a tributary of the Iguazu River in the state of Paraná in Brazil.
+Rineloricaria langei is a species of freshwater ray-finned fish is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Iraí River, a tributary of the Iguazu River in the Curitiba metropilitan region in the state of Paraná.
 It is typically found in small streams with slow to moderate flow and a substrate composed primarily of sand, although rocks and organic debris are also usually present.
-The species reaches 11.7 cm (4.6 inches) in standard length and is believed to be a facultative air-breather.
+This species reaches a standard length of 11.7 cm and is believed to be a facultative air-breather.
+The specific name honors the Brazilian biologist Rudolf Bruno Lange.